rabi-fei/Soft-Queries-on-Uncertain-KG/README.md

 The `kgindex.json` and `train_kg.tsv` are the index file and the training graph for the knowledge graph respectively, the `valid_kg.tsv` and `test_kg.tsv` are the validation graph and the test graph respectively.
 They are used for data generation.

+In each `test-type0000-EFOX-qaa.json`, it contains a dict with the key be the formula and the value is a list of query:
+{formula: [query1, query2, ...]}.